Mad Fold-in: Execution

-Typically, a Fold-In uses visual trickery to match the ostensible topic.
-Jaffee says, "I could do ten of these a day if the big picture didn't have any connection with the answer.
+Typically, a Fold-In used visual trickery to match the ostensible topic.
+Jaffee said, "I could do ten of these a day if the big picture didn't have any connection with the answer.
 The tricky part is having a connection.
 In order for the copy to read correctly after it's folded, there has to be a marriage of some sort."
-Jaffee occasionally adds an extra layer of deception.
+Jaffee occasionally added an extra layer of deception.
 His Fold-In design for issue #495, for a question about "packaging garbage," prominently showed two separate halves of the Pixar character Wall-E within a larger drawing of a junkyard.
 But both Wall-E halves were on the wrong side of the fold, and thus disappeared into the real picture, which was about the TMZ gossip website.

-Jaffee only uses a computer for typographic maneuvers, to make certain fold-in tricks easier to design.
-Otherwise, all of his work is done by hand.
+Jaffee only used a computer for typographic maneuvers, to make certain fold-in tricks easier to design.
+Otherwise, all of his work was done by hand.
 "I'm working on a hard, flat board...
 I cannot fold it.
 That's why my planning has to be so correct."
 In 2008, Jaffee told the Cape Cod Times, "I never see the finished painting folded until it's printed in the magazine.
 I guess I have that kind of visual mind where I can see the two sides without actually putting them together."
 Contrasting current art techniques and Jaffee's approach, MADs art director, Sam Viviano, said, "I think part of the brilliance of the fold-in is lost on the younger generations who are so used to Photoshop and being able to do stuff like that on a computer."

 In 2016, AARP the Magazine did a feature on the eight Mad contributors who'd been with the magazine for 50 or more years.
 Editor John Ficarra described the process: "We'll call him up with a Fold-In idea and we'll say, 'In the first picture, we want the Civil War, and we have to have both the Confederate and Union soldiers in it, and there's got to be a cannon in it.
 And then when you fold it in, it has to be Kim Kardashian on Rodeo Drive, and she has to have a dog in her hand.
 Good luck!"